Measure for Measure | Theatre Review

 This review will have spoilers because it needs, to explain the power that Josie Rourke’s (the director) adaptation has worked so well.

 First off, you watch the play twice in one show.

 The first half is the original play by Shakespeare – with alterations to make it shorter – set in Shakespearean times.
 The second half is the same play but with the roles reversed – so Isabelle is the dick and Angelo is the desperate brother of Claudio – and it is set in modern times.

-When Isabelle is blackmailed by Angelo for sex, do we judge that scene differently to when Angelo, a man, is blackmailed by Isabelle, a woman, for sex?
+When Isabelle is blackmailed by Angelo for sex, do we judge that scene differently from when Angelo, a man, is blackmailed by Isabelle, a woman, for sex?